Constructions of torsion-free countable, amenable, weakly mixing groups

-We prove the following theorem: \begin{thm} Let $F$ be a non-cyclic free group and $N$ a normal subgroup of $F$.
+\begin{thm} Let $F$ be a non-cyclic free group and $N$ a normal subgroup of $F$.
 Let $\V$ be a proper variety of groups.
-Then the group $\V(F)/\V(N)$ has a non-trivial quotient in $\V$ if and only if $F/N$ has. \end{thm} \begin{proof} Define the variety $\V^2$ by the rule $\V^2(G)=\V(\V(G))$.
+Then the group $\V(F)/\V(N)$ has a non-trivial quotient in $\V$ if and only if $F/N$ has. \end{thm}